fengyuli-dev/lost-and-found/README.md

 ## The Database
 This project contains a SQL database with three tables: user, lost, and found.
 Table "user" has one-to-many relationships with "lost" and "found".
 ## API Documentation
+HTTP status codes accompanying failures:
-A HTTP status code of 500 indicates internal server error and should be reported to the backend developer.
+- 500 indicates internal server error and should be reported to the backend developer.
+- 401 indicates unauthrozied access due to an invalid authentication token.
+- 404 indicates that the target is not found.
+- 400 means the request format is compromised.

 For post methods, the field time should be in the format: TBD.
 ### `POST /api/register/`
 ### `GET /api/lost/`
 Retrieve all lost items.

 Response:
 ```
 <HTTP STATUS CODE 200>